 - 1. Immerse RTD sensor in deionized water and ice mixture.
 Stir the mixture constantly. - 2.
-In the [RTD Calibrate] menu move the highlight by pressing the <Up/down Arrow> to the RTD you want to calibrate (RTD 1 or RTD 2). - 3.
-To access the RTD option list press <Right Arrow>.
+In the [RTD Calibrate] menu move the highlight by pressing the <Up/Down Arrow> to the RTD you want to calibrate (RTD 1 or RTD 2). - 3.
+To access the RTD option list press <the Right Arrow>.
 Move the highlight to [User Cal] then press <ENTER>.
-This triggers the pop-up window. - 4.
-When you are sure that the RTD Sensor is at 0°C (32°F), press <ENTER> to recalibrate the RTD sensor. - 5.
+This triggers the pop-up window. - After the RTD sensor reaches equilibrium at 0°C (32°F), press <ENTER> to recalibrate the RTD sensor. - 5.
 To verify the calibrated reading, go to Dual Path Flow [Diagnostic Data/Liquid Data] menu to check the current RTD output.
 Make sure that it coincides with the reading of the reference thermometer.
 Repeat for the other RTD, if necessary.